soundofit/cheat-sheets/javascript/for-loop-cheat-sheet.md

 ### Returning
 Using the `return` keyword within the block of the classic ES1 for loop throws `Uncaught SyntaxError: Illegal return statement`.

-### Breaking
+### Halting
-The classic ES1 for loop can be halted using the `break` keyword.
+The classic ES1 for loop can be explicitly halted:
+* by using the `break` keyword, or
+* through throwing an exception.

 ---

 ## ES1 for...in Loop
-The for...in loop was introduced in ES1.
+The `for...in` loop was introduced in ES1.

 ### Syntax
-The ES1 for...in loop is constructed through using the `for` keyword, a loop key variable name, the keyword `in` and the object reference.
+The ES1 `for...in` loop is constructed through using the `for` keyword, a loop key variable name, the keyword `in` and the object reference.

 ```JavaScript
 const captains = {